inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 preassembled traffic conditioner in INET, but you can find some in the example simulations.

-An example configuration with fictituous types:
+An example configuration with fictitious types:

 .. code-block:: ini